 [Update 7/24/20: the opponent responded via Twitter, I fact-checked the response in this blog post: https://tomkemp.blog/2020/07/25/responding-to-feedback-on-my-fact-check-of-prop-24-opponents-arguments/]

 [Update 8/4/20: Washington Post reports that one of the world’s largest data broker, Acxiom, opposes Prop 24, yet #NoOnProp24 opponents still claim that “Big businesses have not objected to the ballot initiative.”
-The head of the opposition also told the WaPo that will be soliciting money from Big Tech companies to fight Prop 24.]
+The head of the opposition also told the WaPo that they will be soliciting money from Big Tech companies to fight Prop 24.]

 I am going to use this blog post to fact check the first published article that argued in opposition to California Proposition 24.
 Prop 24 is the California Privacy Rights Act of 2020 (CPRA) that is on the ballot this November.
 CPRA represents the “Version 2.0” of current California privacy law that is known as the California Consumer Privacy Act (CCPA) which passed in 2018 and went into effect in 2020.
 Let me first give the executive summary and then if you want you can read the nitty-gritty details.